Mental health consequences of immigration detention: Historical context

 The institutionalized use of detention centers began during the 1980s.
 Before this point, detention was used only in extenuating circumstances, when the state deemed it absolutely necessary.
 In this context, detainees were held in more improvised locations such as prisons, warehouses, or even hotel rooms.
 Within the United States, immigration control has been a prominent aspect of national policy since the days of the Chinese Exclusion Act, and even Ellis Island housed a detention center, showing that detention has almost always been part of the US immigration process.
 In fact, Ellis Island was known as "The Island of Tears" to immigrants.
-Under Reagan in the 1980s, the Immigration and Naturalization Service (INS) began to earnestly detain migrants from the Caribbean, and built numerous detention centers within the US and in Puerto Rico.
+Under President Ronald Reagan in the 1980s, the Immigration and Naturalization Service (INS) began to earnestly detain migrants from the Caribbean, and built numerous detention centers within the US and in Puerto Rico.
 A major turning point followed, with the passage of the Immigration Control and Reform Act (IRCA) in 1986.
 The passage of this legislation ensured that immigration control would stay a high priority in policy, and increased the funding for enforcement and detention activities.

 As countries such as the United States have put increasing funding and importance towards immigration detention, private prisons have entered the fold.
 The first private immigration detention center in the US was also established in the mid-1980s, and many other countries in the global north followed suit.
 For example, the use of Guantanamo Bay as an offshore detention center served as a precedent for Australia to establish offshore immigrant detention centers in Nauru and Papua New Guinea.
 Overall, using immigrant detention centers, border patrols, and other control measures is an established practice around the world in order to maintain political and social borders created by dominant social groups.

+Australia created the Immigration Act 1901, which was passed to restrict all people especially Asians from entering the country to preserve their white citizens.
+In order for people to stay in the country, they were required to take the dictation test.
+The dictation test determined whether they could stay within the country.
+Majority who travelled overseas weren't able to pass the test, thus they were considered unqualified to stay and were deported to their home country by the Australian Government.